thbst16/dotnet-lucene-search/README.md

 * <b>[Basic Search.](https://beckshome.com/2022/10/lucene-blazor-part-1-basic-search)</b> Creation of the basic search web application using Lucene.Net with waffle text source data seeded using the Bogus synthetic test data library.
 * <b>[Results Paging.](https://beckshome.com/2022/11/lucene-blazor-part-2-results-paging)</b> Order of magnitude increase in generated records and introduction of paging function to deal with paginated results.
-* <b>[Search AutoComplete.](https://beckshome.com/2022/11/lucene-blazor-part-3-auto-complete)</b> Uses the Lucene.Net.Suggest library in conjunction with Chris Saintly's [Blazored.Typeahead control](https://github.com/Blazored/Typeahead) to provide auto-complete functionality over the indexed waffle text data.
+* <b>[AutoComplete.](https://beckshome.com/2022/11/lucene-blazor-part-3-auto-complete)</b> Uses the Lucene.Net.Suggest library in conjunction with Chris Saintly's [Blazored.Typeahead control](https://github.com/Blazored/Typeahead) to provide auto-complete functionality over the indexed waffle text data.
+* <b>[Faceting.](https://beckshome.com/2022/11/lucene-blazor-part-4-faceting)</b> Includes dedicated indexing for 2 facets (scholars and universities) and the ability to drill down on these 2 facets from the user interface.
-* <b>Faceting.</b> Coming soon...
+* <b>Highlighting.</b> Coming soon...

 # Screens